hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes1.md

 <a href="https://sunocean.life/wordtap/" target="_blank" style="display:inline-block;font-size:3em;font-weight:800;text-decoration:none;line-height:1.4;background:linear-gradient(90deg,#FF6B6B,#feca57,#48dbfb);-webkit-background-clip:text;background-clip:text;color:transparent;animation:pulse 2s infinite;transition:.2s ease;cursor:pointer" onmouseover="this.style.transform='scale(1.08)';this.style.textShadow='0 6px 20px rgba(0,0,0,.25)'" onmouseout="this.style.transform='scale(1)';this.style.textShadow='none'" onmousedown="this.style.transform='scale(.95)'" onmouseup="this.style.transform='scale(1.08)'">WordTap.cn<span style="display:block;font-size:.45em;font-weight:500;margin-top:4px;background:linear-gradient(90deg,#a29bfe,#fd79a8);-webkit-background-clip:text;background-clip:text;color:transparent;animation:float 2.5s ease-in-out infinite">&nbsp; 贴入英文，点词听读 👉</span></a><style>@keyframes pulse{0%,100%{text-shadow:0 0 0 transparent}50%{text-shadow:0 0 12px rgba(255,107,107,.35)}}@keyframes float{0%,100%{transform:translateY(0)}50%{transform:translateY(-3px)}}</style>

-## The Pursuit of Happiness 《当幸福来敲门》
+## The Pursuit of Happyness 《当幸福来敲门》

-_The Pursuit of Happiness_ is a 2006 American biographical drama film inspired by a true story, that of Chris Gardner, who was among working homeless in the early 1980s and managed to pull himself up by the bootstraps.
-William Smith features in the film as Chris Gardner and Will's son Jadon Smith co-stars as Gardner's son Christopher Jr.
+_The Pursuit of Happyness_ is a 2006 American biographical drama film inspired by a true story, that of Chris Gardner, who was among the working homeless in the early 1980s and managed to pull himself up by the bootstraps.
+Will Smith features in the film as Chris Gardner and Will's son Jaden Smith co-stars as Gardner's son Christopher Jr.

 Chris Gardner is a bright and talented, but marginally employed salesman.
-Struggling to make ends meet, Gardener finds himself and his five-year-old son evicted from their San Francisco apartment with nowhere to go.
+Struggling to make ends meet, Gardner finds himself and his five-year-old son evicted from their San Francisco apartment with nowhere to go.
 Nevertheless, he keeps in pursuit of his dream of a better life for the two of them.
 Finally, his effort has paid off and he gets the position.
 Upon hearing the news, Chris rushes to his son's daycare, hugging him tightly.

-The film has received numerous good views upon its release.
+The film received numerous good reviews upon its release.
 The tough beauty of the picture is that it lets each viewer weigh the costs and benefits to Gardner.
 It's a genuinely transporting inspirational movie because it's also a cautionary tale.
 It does not downplay the hero's occasional clumsiness or pigheadedness.
 For his performance, Will Smith was nominated for an Academy Award and a Golden Globe for Best Actor.

 <div STYLE="page-break-after: always;"></div>

 ## Roman Holiday 《罗马假日》

-_Roman Holiday_ is a Romantic comedy released in 1953 by Paramount Pictures.
-It stars Gregory Peek as a reporter and Audrey Hepburn as a royal princess of some unspecified European country.
-It is directed by William Wyler who still has a record of more people getting to the Oscar sweeptakers for his films than any other director.
+_Roman Holiday_ is a romantic comedy released in 1953 by Paramount Pictures.
+It stars Gregory Peck as a reporter and Audrey Hepburn as a royal princess of some unspecified European country.
+It is directed by William Wyler who still has a record of more people getting to the Oscar sweepstakes for his films than any other director.
 Hepburn won an Academy Award for Best Actress for her performance; the screenplay and costume design also won.

 Anne, the crown princess, embarks on a highly publicized tour of European capitals.
 When she and her royal entourage arrive in Rome, she begins to rebel against her restricted schedule.
-One night Anne sneaks out to her room, hops into the back of a delivery truck and escapes.
+One night Anne sneaks out of her room, hops into the back of a delivery truck and escapes.
 She runs into an American newspaper reporter, Joe Bradley, stationed in Rome.
 In order to make an exclusive interview with the princess, Joe pretends that he doesn't recognize her and offers to give her a guided tour of Rome.
 Through all this, Joe falls in love with her.
 But a relationship is impossible.
 Anne finally bids farewell to Joe and returns to the embassy.
 Joe